Cockpit-HQ/docs/core/concepts/fields/index.md

-# The Basics
+# Fields

-Cockpit provides a set of default features for managing content.
+Cockpit provides a set of fields for structuring and managing your content.

 [[toc]]